dianam2r/racc-p/themes/zurb_foundation/README.txt

 To install Zurb Foundation, copy zurb_foundation into the root-level themes directory, or into a sites/*/themes directory, as zurb_foundation.

-Once copied, after npm and bower have run their installers, you can enable the theme by visiting "/admin/appearance" and clicking "Install and set as default" under the ZURB Foundation block.
+Once copied, after npm has ran its installer, you can enable the theme by visiting "/admin/appearance" and clicking "Install and set as default" under the ZURB Foundation block.